 - Operating Tolerance—Daily sampling results must fall between 0.5–0.9 mg/L.

 - Off Measure—The drinking water certified laboratory results differ by more than 0.2 mg/L from the purveyor's analytical results.

 - Starting July 2016, purveyors must use the required department's Monthly Operating Reports listed below.

-- Starting in January 2017, water systems will be automatically enrolled in the fluoride optimization program (F-TOP).
+- Starting in January 2017, we will automatically enroll water systems in the fluoride optimization program (F-TOP).

-- Starting January 2017, water system's monthly fluoride performance will be tracked in the Center for Disease Control (CDC) Water Fluoridation Reporting System (WFRS).
+- Starting January 2017, we will track water system's monthly fluoride performance in the Center for Disease Control (CDC) Water Fluoridation Reporting System (WFRS).
 You can view WFRS data at “my Water's Fluoridation” portal listed below.